 A head for business

-Aaron has seen how audit provides a foundation for learning about a company and business in general.
+Aaron has seen how audit & assurance provides a foundation for learning about a company and business in general.
 “I want to learn because in the future, I’d one day like to own something.
 Whether it's a business or running an organization, whether it be Deloitte or another company.”